Psycho (2020 film)

 Psycho is a 2020 Indian Tamil-language psychological thriller film written and directed by Mysskin.
 The film was produced by Arun Mozhi Manickam under Double Meaning Production.
 The film stars Udhayanidhi Stalin, Nithya Menen, Aditi Rao Hydari and debutant Rajkumar Pitchumani as the main antagonist with an ensemble supporting cast.
 Ilaiyaraaja composed the soundtrack of the film, with cinematography by Tanvir Mir and editing by N. Arunkumar.
 Production began in September 2018.
 The film released worldwide on 24 January 2020 to positive response and become a commercial success.

 Plot

-Gautham, a blind musician, is in love with Dagini, an RJ.
-After multiple attempts by Gautham, Dagini asks him to meet her at a place that she will be talking about in her radio session.
-Gautham listens to the radio all day and manages to find the place, which is a train station.
-Hopefully waiting for him, Dagini sees the psycho-killer and tries to escape, but the psycho manages to sedate her.
-Gautham reaches the place in time but cannot save her due to his blindness.
-However, using his sense of smell, he realizes that something is wrong.
-The next day, the police meets Gautham and extracts information from him.
-A total of 14 girls were abducted: 13 of whom were murdered, and the 14th being the recently kidnapped Dagini.